-An injunction is an order granted by a court whereby someone is required to perform or to refrain from performing a specific action.
+An injunction is an order granted by a court or an administrative body whereby someone is required to perform or to refrain from performing a specific action.

-The Injunctions Directive 98/27/EC ensures the defence of collective interests of consumers in the internal market by providing means to bring action for the cessation of infringements of consumer rights granted by EU law as enumerated in the Annex to the Directive and transposed into national law.
-The Directive codified Directive 98/27/EC has been substantially modified several times (new Directives have been added to the annex).
-In the interest of clarity and rationality, this Directive has been codified by Directive 2009/22/EC.
+The Injunctions Directive 2009/22/EC ensures the defence of collective interests of consumers in the internal market.
+It provides means to bring action for the cessation of infringements of consumer rights granted by EU law as enumerated in the Annex to the Directive and transposed into national law.
+The Directive codified Directive 98/27/EC which has been substantially modified several times.

-For this purpose the Directive sets out a common procedure to allow a qualified body from one country – which is usually a consumer representative body and/or an independent public body recognised by Members States authorities - to seek an injunction in another Member State where the infringement originated.
+For this purpose the Directive harmonises some aspects of the injunctions procedure across the EU and allows a qualified entity from one Member State – a consumer representative body and/or an independent public body recognised by Members States authorities - to seek an injunction in another Member State where the infringement originated.

-In particular, a qualified body can bring an injunction for infringements of national provisions transposing the EU Directives, for example infringements of consumer rights as set out by the Directives on:
+In particular, a qualified entity can bring an injunction for infringements which harm collective consumeras set out by the Directives on:

 unfair commercial practices;